 Terri Kekoʻolani (center) at UH Manoa Ethnic Studies meeting. (circa 1972) Negative: 2577

-Pete Thompson and Kerri Kekoʻolani at Marion Kelly’s 80th birthday party
+Pete Thompson and Terri Kekoʻolani at Marion Kelly’s 80th birthday party

 Terri Kekoʻolani speaks at anti-war demo.
 (19 January 1973) Negative: 2629-35